Header image

 Source: Unsplash

-AR gives you a chance to visualize elements you’d otherwise have to physically put together and does so with unprecedented accuracy such that the imaginary representation is as close to the real thing as possible.
+AR gives you a chance to visualize elements you’d otherwise have to put together physically and does so with unprecedented accuracy such that the imaginary representation is as close to the real thing as possible.
 Some examples of excellent AR usage include Modiface, See My Fit/Virtual Catwalk, IKEA Studio, Amazon Salon, Snapchat, Gucci Sneaker Garage, View in Room and Asian Paints.

 Voice UI